DanT52/BookRecommender/README.md

 ## Setup and Running Locally

 1. Clone the repository and switch to the `forlocalhost` branch.
-2. Change to the api directory
-3. Install the dependencies:
+2. Install the dependencies:

     ```bash
     npm install
     ```

-4. Start the server:
+3. Start the server:

     ```bash
     npm start
     ```

-5. Run the front end from /public, on port 5500 using something like Live Server in VS code.
+4. Run the front end from localhost:3000

 Remember to ensure that all the services and databases that the application depends on are accessible from your local setup.